peggyjs/peggy/README.md

 On the top level, the grammar consists of _rules_ (in our example, there are five of them).
 Each rule has a _name_ (e.g. `integer`) that identifies the rule, and a _parsing expression_ (e.g. `digits:[0-9]+ { return parseInt(digits.join(""), 10); }`) that defines a pattern to match against the input text and possibly contains some JavaScript code that determines what happens when the pattern matches successfully.
 A rule can also contain _human-readable name_ that is used in error messages (in our example, only the `integer` rule has a human-readable name).
 The parsing starts at the first rule, which is also called the _start rule_.

 A rule name must be a JavaScript identifier.
 It is followed by an equality sign (“=”) and a parsing expression.
-If the rule has a human-readable name, it is written as a JavaScript string between the name and separating equality sign.
+If the rule has a human-readable name, it is written as a JavaScript string between the rule name and the equality sign.
 Rules need to be separated only by whitespace (their beginning is easily recognizable), but a semicolon (“;”) after the parsing expression is allowed.